California Federation of Teachers

 The California Federation of Teachers is a teachers' union in California, United States.
 It represents more than 120,000 educational employees.
 It is affiliated with American Federation of Teachers and the AFL-CIO.

 The Federation is one of two main teachers' unions in California.
 The other is the California Teachers Association.

-The California Federation of Teachers is a major spender in California politics.
+The California Federation of Teachers is a major ballot spender in California politics.